cincuranet/blog/_posts/2014-09-03-233474-deleting-emails-on-vacation-not-that-simple-isnt-it.md

 ---
+title: |
-title: "Deleting emails on vacation.
-Not that simple, isn't it?"
+  Deleting emails on vacation.
+Not that simple, isn't it?
 date: 2014-09-03T13:33:00Z
 tags:
   - Email